 - Can I print directly from my device?

-- There is a dedicated 'Send' button on the Freewrite that will send an email with a pdf of the current document to the logged in user.
+- There is a dedicated 'Send' button on the Freewrite that will send an email with a pdf (or text file) of the current document to the logged in user.
 It can be configured for a number of different tasks, including printing (coming in a future firmware update).
 Print jobs are simultaneously emailed to you as a PDF attachment (useful for quickly sharing drafts with writing peers!).

 - What file format does the Freewrite save into?